francescocirulli/CopyBetting-Protocol/README.md

 #### `betOnBehalfOfUser(address copier, uint256 betId, address bettor)`

-- `copier`: The address of the wallet that wishes to copy the bet.
+- `copier`: The wallet address that wishes to copy the bet.
 - `betId`: Identifies the specific bet to be replicated.
 - `bettor`: The address of the player whose bet is being copied.

-The method automatically retrieves bet data, including the match and outcome, from the specified `betId`.
+The method automatically retrieves bet data, including the match and outcome, from the specified `betId` calling the Azuro PreMtachCore contract.
 It then uses the funds previously deposited by the user to place the bet.
 The copied bet is sent directly to the `copier's` address for redeeming.
 The `CopyBettingEngine` keeps track of the remaining number of plays a user can copybet, decrementing it with each copybet until it reaches zero.
 At this point, further copying is no longer allowed for that player.

 ## Usage